-- (b) Adjusted operating profit (loss) represents income (loss) before taxes, minority interests, interest, and equity in earnings of unconsolidated affiliate, excluding unusual charges, net of unusual credits, of \$(350) million, \$(33) million, \$(48) million, \$(8) million, \$(71) million, \$2 million and \$(12) million, respectively, for the years ended December 31, 1996, 1997, 1998, 1999, and 2000 and the three months ended March 31, 2000 and 2001. - (c) EBITDDA represents income (loss) before taxes, minority interests and equity in earnings of unconsolidated affiliate plus net interest expense, depreciation, depletion (also referred to as cost of timber harvested) and amortization.
+- (a) See the notes to our financial statements included or incorporated by reference in this prospectus supplement for a discussion of unusual charges and credits that affected our results of operations. - (b) Adjusted operating profit (loss) represents income (loss) before taxes, minority interests, interest, and equity in earnings of unconsolidated affiliate, excluding unusual charges, net of unusual credits, of \$(350) million, \$(33) million, \$(48) million, \$(71) million, \$2 million and \$(12) million, respectively, for the years ended December 31, 1996, 1997, 1998, 1999, and 2000 and the three months ended March 31, 2000 and 2001. - (c) EBITDDA represents income (loss) before taxes, minority interests and equity in earnings of unconsolidated affiliate plus net interest expense, depreciation, depletion (also referred to as cost of timber harvested) and amortization.
 Adjusted EBITDDA represents EBITDDA, as adjusted to exclude unusual charges and credits and losses related to assets and liabilities transferred under contractual arrangement.
 Adjusted total EBITDDA includes corporate expenses as well as the adjusted EBITDDA of each segment.
 Adjusted EBITDDA provides a measure of our ability to satisfy principal and interest obligations on our debt and to provide cash for other purposes.
 Adjusted EBITDDA does not represent, and should not be considered a substitute for, income (loss) from operations, net income (loss), cash flow or other measures of performance prepared in accordance with generally accepted accounting principles.
 Our definitions of EBITDDA and adjusted EBITDDA may not be comparable to those reported by other companies. - (d) Excludes acquisitions.